The Game (British TV series): Story

-During this time, Joe discovers that the Soviet enforcer who murdered Yulia goes by the codename "Odin" and works in the West, eliminating treacherous agents who attempt to defect or betray the Soviet Union.
-Joe had actually encountered Odin at one of their early investigations in London, but was unable to capture him.
+During this time, Joe discovers that the Soviet enforcer who murdered Yulia goes by the codename "Odin"—the Russian word for one — who operates in the West, and specializes in eliminating treacherous agents attempting to defect or betray the Soviet Union.
+Joe had actually encountered Odin at one of their early investigations in London but was unable to capture him.
 Arkady is persuaded to use a friend within the Soviet embassy — who soon pays with his life — and is thus able to inform the group that there is a mole in MI5, codenamed "Phoenix".
 Arkady's real motivation for defecting is revealed to be a secret French wife and young daughter, but before MI5 can reunite them, he too is murdered by Odin, who can only have been given Arkady's location by Phoenix.
 Inexplicably sparing Joe, Odin escapes again.

 As Joe and Jim Fenchurch begin investigating the possibilities of who might be the mole in MI5, they get a tip from the police about a former Army officer called Philip Denmore, who has been enlisting the IRA for help in building a bomb.
-They send Wendy into his house posing as a nurse to gather information, but he eludes them along with his home-made device.
-Joe and Jim stake out a location which Phoenix had used as a dead drop and are shocked when they discover Alan coming out the booth.
+They send Wendy into his house posing as a nurse to gather information, but he eludes them along with his homemade device.
+Joe and Jim stake out a location that Phoenix had used as a dead drop and are shocked when they discover Alan coming out of the booth.
 Under interrogation, Alan admits to being the mole but nonetheless helps MI5 analyse a phone call to determine Denmore's location.
 Joe recognises it as the street outside of the Conservative Party headquarters and rushes to the scene, but arrives too late to prevent the detonation by a suicidal Denmore.
 Later, Sarah is surprised outside her home by Odin — but invites him inside to discuss her role as the real mole inside MI5 and the compromises that have already taken place.

 Still believing Alan to be the mole, the team digs into his past to discover possible motives and what secrets he may have compromised to the Soviets.
-Wendy also discovers that a high-ranking Metropolitan Police official, whose name connects to a child who died in infancy, seems to have no official record prior to joining the force.
+Wendy also discovers that a high-ranking Metropolitan Police official, whose name connects to a child who died in infancy, seems to have no official record before joining the force.
 Suspecting a plant, Bobby orders Wendy to look for other officials in the government who have mysterious and unexplainable gaps in their record, as well as former known radicals who inexplicably disappeared at coinciding times.
 Jim tracks down Colin Blakefield, a smuggler who had put Denmore in contact with the IRA and who also has Soviet contacts.
 Blakefield reveals that the Soviets had instructed him to prepare a fake passport for one of their agents: Joe Lambe.
 Daddy is furious at this fresh betrayal and the authorities attempt to arrest Joe, but he escapes and goes on the run, aided by Sarah, who encourages him to seek out Odin.